Houdini 22.0 Nodes Geometry nodes

 On this page

-This tool allows you to create geometric deformations and manage how they change/blend across time.
-The viewport state for this node grants access to the full set of brushes from the Sculpt SOP, allowing you to interactively sculpt your deformations.
+This tool allows you to create deformations on both polygonal and guide curve geometry, and manage how they change and blend across time.
+The viewport state allows you to use the sets of brushes from the Sculpt and Guide Groom SOPs.
+This is useful to interactively create your deformations.

 Note

-Each Clip will impose one deformation upon your input geometry.
-This deformation will always be some linear combination of the shapes associated with the Poses within this Clip.
+Each Clip will impose one deformation on your input geometry.
+This deformation will be a linear combination of the shapes associated with the Poses within this Clip.

 Tracks